danhphan/git-tutorial/2-working.md

 ```

 You can see that changes to a line are encoded in git as deletion of
 that line and addition of the modified line.
-Git works on a line by line
+Git works on a line-by-line
 basis, which is why it's perfect for code and plain text files, but not
 so great for big binary files such as images.